MicrosoftDocs/visualfsharpdocs/docs/conceptual/walkthrough-using-visual-fsharp-to-create,-debug,-and-deploy-an-application.md

 [!code-fsharp[Main](snippets/fsfedrates/snippet41.fs)]

-At the end of the indented block, add **interest**.
+At the end of the indented block, add <strong>interest</strong>.
 Notice the following:
 <br />

   - Indentation is significant in F#.
 Indentation indicates nesting level.
 <br />